urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/1-arvo.md

 - **Dill**: Terminal driver vane.
-You would not typically interact with Dill directly; printing messages to the terminal is usually done with hinting runes and functions rather than tasks to Dill, and CLI apps are mediated by a sub-module of the Hood system agent called Drum.
+You would not typically interact with Dill directly; printing messages to the terminal is usually done with hinting runes and functions rather than tasks to Dill, and CLI apps are mediated by a sub-module of the `%hood` system agent called `%drum`.
 CLI apps will not be touched on in this guide, but there's a separate [CLI Apps](/docs/hoon/guides/cli-tutorial) guide which covers them if you're interested.